openstack-infra/system-config/doc/source/third_party.rst

 getting your system re-enabled.
 You are also welcome to join us in the
 #openstack-infra irc channel on freenode to discuss your situation.

-In order to get your Third Pary CI account to have voting permissions on repos in gerrit in addition to ``openstack-dev/ci-sandbox`` you have a greater chance of success if you follow these steps:
+In order to get your Third Party CI account to have voting permissions on repos in gerrit in addition to ``openstack-dev/ci-sandbox`` you have a greater chance of success if you follow these steps: